IpsumLorem16/Simple-IP-Camera-Viewer/README.md

 - Fullscreen View.
 - Take and Immedietly download a snapshot using the snapshot button.
-- Zero ads, no paywall or anykind of tracking, contains zero third party scripts.
+- Zero ads, no paywall or any-kind of tracking, contains zero third party scripts.
 - Can open and view on multiple windows.
 - Will warn if connection problems.
-- Remembers last URL used, so you don't need to remember and retype it.
+- Remembers last URL used, so you don't need to.
 - Extremly simple UI, just a few buttons.
 - Runs offline.
 Requires no access to the internet, you only need to be connected to the same network as your camera.